driusan/gosh/BackgroundProcesses.md

 basics of background processes.
 Let's start with starting a process in the background.

-This should be easy.
+This should be easy[1].
 All we need to do is check if the last token in the command is an `&`, and if it is call `cmd.Start()` instead of `cmd.Wait()` in our command handler.
 In fact, we should probably start by ensuring we treat '&' as a special token when tokenizing.

+([1] NB: The below is wrong, both from a theoretical, and a bugginess perspective.
+See BackgroundProcessesRevisited.md for a (more) accurate implementation of background/foreground process coordination.
+This remains as an exploration of how someone who's ignorant of the details of UNIX process group arcana (which I was, at the time of writing) might approach the problem.)

 Recall we had: